arthurhu1872/physical-ai-stl/docs/sprint1_report.md

 - `compute_robustness`: returns the minimum distance from a 1D signal to user‑supplied lower/upper bounds.
 - `compute_spatiotemporal_robustness`: returns the minimum distance from any entry of a 2D signal matrix to the bounds.

-Accompanying tests in `tests/test_pde_example.py` verify the solver’s shape, the clipping behaviour, and the robustness functions.
+Accompanying tests in `tests/test_pde_example.py` verify the solver's shape, the clipping behaviour, and the robustness functions.

 ## Framework evaluation

 Although we implemented our own solver for this sprint, the long‑term plan is to leverage existing physics‑ML libraries that support neural ODEs/PDEs and physics–informed neural networks (PINNs).
-Based on the instructor’s suggestions and preliminary reading, the following frameworks were considered:
+Based on the instructor's suggestions and preliminary reading, the following frameworks were considered:

 See also [framework_survey.md](framework_survey.md) for a concise table.